General Requirements for the Major or Minor

 - Five 300-level courses, three of which must be taken in the student's area of concentration within the discipline:

-- One 400-level Senior Seminar in the student's area of concentration;
+- One 400-level senior capstone course in the student's area of concentration;

 - At least five units of the total must be completed at Puget Sound.

 - Any deviation from these requirements requires written approval by the chair of the Politics and Government Department.

 - Completion of a minimum of five units in the Department of Politics and Government to include

 - Two 100-level courses (PG 101, 102, 103, or 104);